mozilla/data-docs/src/datasets/bigquery/active_users_aggregates/reference.md

 ## Introduction

-The `active_users_aggregates` is a set of tables designed to analyse client activity on a daily, weekly and monthly basis, starting from the submission date of the first baseline ping received by our servers.
+The `active_users_aggregates` is a set of tables designed for analysis of client activity on a daily, weekly and monthly basis, starting from the submission date of the first baseline ping received by our servers.